 THE EXPLORERS CLUB was founded in New York in 1904.
 Its purpose is to support and popularize research of the Earth, sea depths, outer space and care for the preservation of the world’s natural and cultural heritage.

 The club has over 3,000 members from around 60 countries.
-It has 26 branches on five continents.
-One of them is the Polish Branch (see below).
+It has 26 chapters on five continents.
+One of them is the Polish Chapter (see below).
 The headquarters are in New York, Manhattan.
 You cannot sign up to the Club, you must be chosen by the Board of Directors from among the invited and recommended candidates.
 The Explorers Club annual meetings take place in March at Headquarters with a gala dinner at the Waldorf Astoria.

 Club members were or are: